webplatform/docs-wpd/Filing_Bugs/index.md

 If you find that content in an article is wrong or missing, you have a few choices:

-* Fix it yourself. [[WPD:Getting Started|Learn how]] to contribute.
+* '''Fix it yourself'''. [[WPD:Getting Started|Learn how]] to contribute.
-* Add a comment.
+* '''Add a comment'''.
 To add a comment, hover your mouse over the relevant section heading and click '''Add Comment'''.
-* Add a flag.
+* '''Add a flag'''.
 Flags visually mark pages that are incomplete or incorrect.
 See [[WPD:Flags|Using Flags]] for details.